The 4 Levels Of Strategy: The Difference & How To Apply Them

 A large bank is a prime example of an organization selling multiple services in different industries.

 To name a few, it has business units like retail banking, investment management, and insurance company.
-Each of these business units would have distinct goals and a distinct business unit strategy to achieve these goals.
+Each of these business units has distinct goals and a distinct business unit strategy to achieve them.

 Strategy levels example